 5. Slowly create an inspirational playlist made up of specific songs that represent a specific accomplishment or milestone.
 Start it off by purchasing 3 $1.29 tunes for this reward.

 6. Open up a savings account specifically for a trip you want to take.
-Name the account something sexy + specific, like Nom!
+Name the account something cool + specific, like Nom!
 Nom!
 Italy!, and every time you come to a point where you should reward yourself, put the $5 into this account.

 7. Be present.
 Seriously.
 In whatever you are doing, simply remember to be in the moment.
 Engage yourself.
 This is hugely rewarding.